NURS FPX 5007 Assessment 3 Intervention Strategy

 Theory’s Applicability and Efficacy

-The transformational leadership approach can effectively address the nursing leadership problem on 5 West by directly targeting the issues of patient safety, team collaboration, and resistance to change.
-This strategy works by engaging staff on both personal and professional levels, which can help shift mindsets and encourage a culture of continuous improvement.
+Transformational leadership effectively addresses key issues in 5 West’s nursing leadership by targeting patient safety, team collaboration, and resistance to change.
+This theory engages staff on personal and professional levels, fostering a mindset shift that supports continuous improvement.

 Organizational Change Model Influences an Intervention Strategy